-Applicants to all programs (LLM, E-LLM, JSD, or APC) must register for an LSAC account, and use the LLM Credential Assembly Service.
-All applicants must purchase the Document Assembly Service.
-Applicants with foreign legal education must also purchase the International Credential Authentication and Evaluation Service.
+Applicants to all programs (LLM, E-LLM, MSL, JSD, or APC) must register for an LSAC account, and use LSAC's Credential Assembly Service.
+All applicants must purchase the Document Assembly Service (\$85).
+Applicants with foreign education credentials must also purchase the International Credential Authentication and Evaluation Service (\$135).
 All applicants are strongly advised to purchase the required services four to six weeks in advance of their first application deadline, and to supply required materials to LSAC as early as possible.